 At MBNS the “whole child” is nurtured.
 Children are encouraged to show the full range of their emotions, just as they are encouraged to fully express themselves creatively, cognitively, and physically.
 Simply, children learn best when they are allowed freedom to control and explore their own environment.
 Each child’s individuality is respected.

 As a community we agree to combat racism, homophobia, classism, ageism, bodyism, sexism, and religious and non-religious discrimination.
+Nor do we discriminate on the basis of national origin, ethnic origin, ableness, special needs, or gender identity.
 Our program is based on the guidelines set forth by the National Association for the Education of Young Children (NAEYC) and the anti-bias curriculum developed at Pacific Oaks College.